vontell/leigo/README.md

 ## Technologies Used
 Feel free to contribute to the project with a pull request!
 The platform uses NodeJS as it's backend, with a MongoDB database for holding all user and project information.
 The front-end is written in React, and all dependencies are bundled up using webpack.

+Also feel free to checkout out the [Devpost Submission](https://devpost.com/software/leigo)!